rust-lang-nursery/rust-cookbook/src/basics.md

 [![std-badge]][std] [![cat-os-badge]][cat-os]

 Shows up to the 10<sup>th</sup> biggest files and subdirectories in the current working directory.
-It is equivalant to run: `du -ah . |
+It is equivalent to run: `du -ah . |
 sort -hr | head -n 10`.

 It spawns Unix processes which are represented as [`Command`]s.
 In